marcojak/MauiMTAdmob/README.md

 ## Important for iOS

-## Xamarin.Firebase.iOS.Core 8.10.0.1

-If you encounter this error while using this plugin, you can solve it following this comment: https://github.com/xamarin/GoogleApisForiOSComponents/issues/555#issuecomment-1145943195
+As the package Xamarin.Google.Mobile.iOS.MobileAds doesn't work on Windows, you need a MAC to test this library.
+If you connect your iOS device directly to Windows and run it, the library will not work.
+Unfortunately, this issue doesn't depend on this library so I cannot solve this.